-This event is intended for all individuals who'd like to better understand how we make decisions.
+This event is intended for all individuals who'd like to learn more about the outcomes from COP26.

 Cancellations must be received 48 hours in advance for reimbursement.
 Please contact Kaitlin Davis if you need to cancel your registration.